Towns & Parishes

 "This place has long been famed for its beautiful church, which is dedicated to St. Mary Magdalene, and is supposed to have been erected by the abbots of Crowland, who had a house and large possessions in the parish; it contains fifty-three windows, those of the north aisle having considerable remains of stained glass.
 The living is a vicarage, in the presentation of the crown.
 In this parish there are some vestiges of entrenchments, conjectured to have been the site of Roman fortifications."

 |1841||H.O.
 107 / 607|

 |1861||R.G.
 9 / 2326|

 |1891||R.G.
 12 / 2568|

 |1901||R.G.
 13 / 3036|

-Gedney is both a village and parish about 100 miles north of London, about nine miles east of Spalding and nine miles north of Wisbech.
+Gedney is both a village and parish about 100 miles north of London, 3 miles east of Holbeach, about nine miles east of Spalding and nine miles north of Wisbech.
 Holbeach parish and Fleet parish lie to the west.
 The parish is a long, narrow affair running roughly north and south and originally extended to the border of Cambridgeshire.
 It includes the hamlets of Gedney Broadgate, Gedney Drove End and Gedney Dyke.
 The A17 trunk road runs through the parish.
 The area is marshy, drained by many small canals and the South Holland Main Drain.

 Traces of old trenches and embankments hint to ancient fortifications, probably Roman, in the parish.
 It is a popular area for bicyclists in the warmer months, perhaps due to the flatness of the area.
 David F. Lane, serious bicyclist, tells us (Spring of 2001):